probgoblin/Mecha-Taimi/README.md

+## The Dockerization of the GW2 Event Bot by the coward Johnny Normality

+This is provide you an easy way to install and manage the GW2 Event Bot using Docker.
+The only difference between this repository and the source ([Franziska-Mueller/GW2-Raid-Bot](Franziska-Mueller/GW2-Raid-Bot)) is that I have updated the Reactions.zip file to contain the new End of Dragons class icons and included both a Dockerfile as well as a Docker Compose file.
+Most of the following readme remains unchanged but installation is now much simpler.

 # Riz GW2 Event Bot

 This bot is meant to be used to help organize teams for events (raids, fractals, dungeons, etc.) in discord servers for GuildWars 2.